 Just because you’re holidaying in a hot climate does not necessarily mean that you should have your butt cheeks hanging out.
 Whilst Trinidad and Tobago, Brazil and other countries that celebrate carnival may wear skimpy costumes, this isn’t necessarily the norm of everyday life.
 This is only for parade days.
 Don’t get me wrong you can wear dresses, skirts, tank tops and shorts which are made out of light fabric.
 No need for layers and layers of clothing, you are on holiday after all.
 If you’d like me to do a post on what to pack for hot climates, let me know in the comments below.

-I remember watching this show called Shirley Valentine (google it) and she was from Liverpool visiting Greece.
-She embraced the greek food and enjoyed it.
-Other guests complained that the menu only had greek food, which considering that they were in Greece was insane!
+I remember watching this show called Shirley Valentine and she was from Liverpool visiting Greece.
+She embraced the Greek food and thoroughly enjoyed it.
+Other guests complained that the menu only had Greek food, which considering that they were in Greece was insane!
 Yes most countries will have popular fast food chains but, are you really visiting to eat the same food you can have practically everyday in your own home?
 Go on and be a little adventurous!

 Every country (yes that includes islands) will have laws and just like you respect the ones in your home country, you need to respect the ones in the country you’re visiting.
 For instance, most Caribbean islands haven’t legalised marijuana and you can get arrested for possession.
 Something to bear in mind 😉

 Those are my quick tips on how to be a considerate tourist, especially in a hot climate.
-What did you think?
-Do you have any other tips you’d like to add?
-Comment below!
+I think it’s really important to be respectful when visiting another country, don’t you think?

 As always, thank you for reading and don’t forget to subscribe in the box below.